mail-in-a-box/mailinabox/README.md

   This applies geoip filtering on acces to the admin panel of the box.
 Order of filtering: block continents that are not allowed, block countries that are not allowed, allow countries that are allowed (overriding continent filtering).
 Edit /etc/nginx/conf.d/10-geoblock.conf to configure.
 * Add geoipblocking for ssh access
   This applies geoip filtering for access to the ssh server.
 Edit /etc/geoiplookup.conf.
 All countries defined in this file are allowed.
 Works for alternate ssh ports.
-* Make fail2ban a more strict
+* Make fail2ban more strict
   enable postfix filters, lengthen bantime and findtime
 * Add fail2ban jails for both above mentioned geoipblocking filters
 * Add fail2ban filters for web scanners and badbots